jhcreative/ClientSideAddressBook/README.md

 8. This is built with repsonsive styles because I've made a personal practice of doing everything with at least a repsonsive foundation so that 1) nothing I make now shouldn't ever have to be trashed and redone from the ground up later on becuase of its own shortcomings and 2) because I'm still making the move in my head to 'mobile first' and can use all the practice I can get :)

 9. The javascript insertion method is based on something by Paul Irish that a peer turned me onto at Sapient.
-I've been adapting it for a slightly different purpose in the dev tool I'm making for ESPN, and just copied that whole structure over as a means of 1) not changing my current context too much as I took this on and 2) giving my self another environment/purpose to test it out in.
+I've been adapting it for a slightly different purpose in the dev tool I'm making for ESPN, and just copied that whole structure over as a means of 1) not changing my current context too much as I took this on and 2) giving myself another environment/purpose to use it in.

 10. This should be pretty cross-browser as far as it goes, but I confess to not testing it on anything but Chrome, which I develop in using Sublime as a text editor and MAMP as local server environment.

+11. Stuff that still sucks: no organization/pagination of displayed contacts.
+Would at least alphabetize next.

+12. Stuff that still sucks: no cancel option on the entry-form slide in.

+13. Stuff that still sucks: when editing a current item, need to move the event of removing old entry from the object to be rewritten in localStorage.
+In combo with #12 above, makes ripe opportunity to delete contacts by mistake.

+14. Stuff that still sucks: No search/sort feature yet.
+Thinking I would use isotope.js next and then un-force the contact box height matching for a masonry type layout.